Markets

 Quantum Computing shares were trading 12% lower early on Monday after the company announced a $500 million at-the-market share offering, a not insignificant amount of dilution for shareholders of the $3.72 billion market cap company (as of Friday’s close).

-QUBT plans to use the proceeds from the offering to "accelerate commercialization efforts, strategic acquisitions, expand sales and engineering personnel, working capital, and general corporate purposes," per the press release.
-The company also noted that the stock offering, which will take place on or about September 24 with institutional investors, has been arranged in an "oversubscribed" private placement.
+QUBT plans to use the proceeds from the offering to accelerate commercialization efforts, strategic acquisitions, expand sales and engineering personnel, working capital, and general corporate purposes, per the press release.
+The company also said that the stock offering, which will take place on or around September 24 with institutional investors, has been arranged in an oversubscribed private placement.

 The announcement marks the company’s fifth and biggest stock offering since November 2024, which will bring the total capital raised from the period to some $900 million.

-The company’s shares were up more than 20% on Friday following a wave of bullish sentiment and newsflow on the quantum sector.
+The company’s shares were up more than 20% on Friday following a wave of bullish sentiment and news from the quantum sector.

 More Markets